Highlands East Bylaw 2019-57 states that SMALL outdoor fires are permitted

 Highlands East Bylaw 2006-45 prohibits any unnecessary noise or sound that may disturb the peace, quiet, rest, enjoyment or comfort or convenience of others is prohibited between 11:00 p.m. and 6:00 a.m.

-On most Ontario waterways, there is a speed limit of 10 km/h (6 MPH) within 30 metres (100 feet) of the shore.
+On most Ontario waterways, there is a speed limit of 10 km/h (6 MPH) within 30 metres (100 feet) of the shore -- commonly referred to as the "10/30 rule".
 Pleasure craft operators are responsible for their vessel's wash, and are expected to operate in such a manner that the boat's wash does not cause injury to people, erosion of the shoreline, or damage to properties.
 Pleasure craft must stay well clear of swimmers and properties, adhere to Collision Regulations, and use courtesy and common sense to prevent creating a hazard, a threat, a stress, or an irritant to themselves, to others, to the environment, or to wildlife.
 Learn more here.